udohsolomon/practical_js/README.md

 * You can find it here: [www.watchandcode.com](https://watchandcode.com/])

-* The main goal is to slowly create a todo list app which will continue to get more and more complex as we progress.
+* The main goal is to slowly create a todo list app which continues to get more and more complex as we progress.